bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS and what problems does it try and solve?
+    A Javascript library that tries to solve the issue of scaleability by giving developers a way to (easily) create reusable elements/components

-1. What does it mean to _think_ in react?
+1. What does it mean to _think_ in react? to be able to look at your code and asses the best ways and times to use components.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 1. Describe state.
+    Quoting Ryan " State is the heart of every (class)component" it's what devs use to add interactivity and make our apps dynamic

 1. Describe props.
+    props are used to transfer your data between components both class and presentational